neondatabase/website/content/docs/guides/drizzle-migrations.md

 ### Run the migration

-The generated migration file os written in SQL and contain the necessary commands to create the tables in the database.
-To apply these migrations, we'll use the `Neon` driver and helper functions provided by the `drizzle-orm` library.
+The generated migration file is written in SQL and contains the necessary commands to create the tables in the database.
+To apply these migrations, we'll use the [Neon serverless driver](/docs/serverless/serverless-driver) and helper functions provided by the `drizzle-orm` library.

-Create a new file at `src/migrate.ts` and add the following code to it:
+Create a new `migrate.ts` in your `src` directory and add the following code:

 ```typescript
 // src/migrate.ts